 The development of varices is a common sequela of portal hypertension.
-The frequency of esophageal varices varies from 30%-70% in patients with cirrhosis and 9%-36% will have so called high risk varices.
-Esophageal varices will develop in patients with cirrhosis at a yearly rate of 5%-8% but in only 1%-2% will the varices be large enough to pose a risk of bleeding.
-In patients with small varices, about 4%-30% of the patients each year will develop large varices and therefore be at risk of bleeding.72-75 Use of treatments to prevent bleeding from these varices that have never bled is termed primary prophylaxis and currently beta blockers are considered the best approach to prevent bleeding in this group of patients.73 Previously when surgical shunts were used as primary prophylaxis, bleeding from varices was prevented but at the unacceptable cost of increased mortality in the shunted as compared to the control patients.76 No trials comparing TIPS to other forms of therapy in the prevention of the first bleed from varices have been performed.
-Because TIPS, like a surgical shunt, brings with it the risks of hepatic encephalopathy, liver failure and procedural complica-
+The frequency of esophageal varices varies from 30% to 70% in patients with cirrhosis, and 9% to 36% will have so-called "high-risk" varices.
+Esophageal varices will develop in patients with cirrhosis at a yearly rate of 5% to 8%, but in only 1% to 2% will the varices be large enough to pose a risk of bleeding.
+In patients with small varices, approximately 4% to 30% of the patients will develop large varices each year and will therefore be at risk of bleeding.69-72 Use of treatments to prevent bleeding from these varices that have never bled is termed "primary prophylaxis," and beta-blockers are currently considered the best approach to prevent bleeding in this group of patients.70 Previously, when surgical shunts were used as primary prophylaxis bleeding from varices was prevented, but this occurred at the unacceptable cost of increased mortality in the shunted patients compared with the control patients.73 No trials comparing TIPS with other forms of therapy in the prevention of the first bleed from varices have been performed.
+Because TIPS, like a surgical shunt, brings with it the risks of hepatic encephalopathy, liver failure, and procedural complications, it cannot be recommended for primary prophylaxis, and its use should be limited to unique situations.